luijar/functional-programming-js/README.md

 #Functional JavaScript Programming
 ##### By Luis Atencio

+##Update
+*Code has been changed and fixed for Errata purposes, GitHub issues, and ES6 updates.*
+*The old code now lives under the legacy.*

 ##Since this code uses ES6 artifacts, you must transpile your JavaScript code with either when running the code in a modern browser:

 * Babel